-- the power required is such that its potential remains limited to only a few geographic zones in France (Upper Rhine Plain, Massif Central and French Overseas Departments and Territories),
+- The power required is such that its potential remains limited to only a few geographic zones in France (Upper Rhine Plain, Massif Central and French Overseas Departments and Territories),

-- however, development perspectives outside France are substantial (Iceland and Italy for example),
+- However, development perspectives outside France are substantial (Iceland and Italy for example),

-- the cost of the electricity produced is comparable to that produced from other renewable energies,
+- The cost of the electricity produced is comparable to that produced from other renewable energies,

-- the supply of the heating network:
+The supply of the heating network

-- this application is already a reality in France, particularly in the Paris basin,
+- This application is already a reality in France, particularly in the Paris basin,

-- its development potential remains significant.
+- Its development potential remains significant.

 At present, the geothermal sector is still dependent on Government support.
 Cogeneration and the production of related products — such as lithium contained in geothermal waters, for example — will have to be integrated in the future to increase the profitability of operations and thus reduce the cost of the energy produced.

-Propose concrete, innovative and reproducible solutions to overcome the technical and economic challenges limiting the industrial development of geothermal energy.
+IFPEN proposes concrete, innovative and reproducible solutions to overcome the technical and economic challenges limiting the industrial development of geothermal energy.